Curriculum Vitae

 Kahveci M, Kahveci A, Mansour N, Alarfaj MM

-2016 in Eurasia J. Math.
+Eurasia J. Math.
 Sci.
 Technol.
 Educ., 12(3): 549-558.

 Construct validity and reliability measures of scores from the Science Teachers’ Pedagogical Discontentment (STPD) Scale